 6. Be brutal with clothes

-Often, we don’t realize just how much clothing we actually have.
+Often, we don’t realise just how much clothing we actually have.
 Some might be in separated drawers, some hanging up in one closet and more in another.

 8. Everything should have a purpose

 Then think about what’s not needed.
 These items are taking up space in your home or are rarely used in any way, shape or form.
-For example: if you find you’ve got too much clothing to hang and fold neatly, you might want to consider getting rid of a few pieces.
+For example: if you find you’ve got too many clothes to hang and fold neatly, some of them won’t be necessary and can be decluttered.

 9. Think before you buy